 Assuming they possess the requisite speaking and writing proficiency in Spanish, any MALS student may take any graduate level Hispanic Studies course after obtaining approval from both the course instructor and the GLS Program Director.

-Note: For MALS students not pursuing a concentration in Hispanic Studies, only nine non-GLS graduate credit hours will be accepted towards the MALS degree and only six credit hours for cross-listed courses may be used.
+- Under the general option, only nine non-GLS graduate credit hours will be accepted towards the MALS degree and only six credit hours for cross-listed courses may be used.

 - Non-GLS courses cannot be used towards the GLS post-Master's certificate.

 Last Update: October 14, 2013